Parthiv911/Parthiv911/README.md

 - 👋 Hi, I’m @Parthiv911
 - 👀 I’m on the look for machine learning and software engineering / development roles
+- 👀 Reach out to me for collaborations and interesting projects
 - 📫 How to reach me ... email: parthiv.aneesh1@gmail.com

 <!---